Transmediale: Organisation

-In 2011, transmediale/resource was established as a framework for transmediale's year-round activities.
-Its aim is to provide a sustainable structure for feedback, research, and reflection beyond the timeframe of the festival.
-In addition to varying cooperative projects and network activities, transmediale/resource includes the Vilém Flusser Residency Program for Artistic Research, online publication format transmediale/journal and pre-festival program Vorspiel, presented in collaboration with the CTM Festival and a network of organizations, galleries, independent project spaces, and venues all over Berlin.
+In 2011, transmediale/resource was established as a framework for year-round activities, including research, publishing, cooperation projects and the Vilém Flusser Residency Programme for Artistic Research.
+The festival also organises or co-organises Vorspiel, a pre-festival programme developed in cooperation with CTM Festival and a network of Berlin-based organisations, galleries, independent project spaces and venues.

-Places
+Venues

-Until 1992, VideoFilmFest took place at MedienOperative as well as Deutsche Akademie der Künste in East Berlin.
-In 1993, it moved to Podewil, which is also where the transmediale offices have been located from 1997 to 2020.
-In 2020 the office moved to silent green Kulturquartier, where the festival also opened its own project space 'transmediale studio'.
+Until 1992, VideoFilmFest took place at MedienOperative and the Deutsche Akademie der Künste in East Berlin.
+In 1993, the festival moved to Podewil, which later also housed the transmediale offices.